 On this episode of Dare to Lead

-This is part two of my conversation with Aiko Bethea, friend, colleague, and Diversity, Equity, and Inclusion expert.
-We take the foundations from our first conversation and build upon them with strategic and sustainable action items that we can take to create non-reactive, intentional, accountable, and transformational change.
+This is Part 2 of my conversation with Aiko Bethea, friend, colleague, and Diversity, Equity, and Inclusion expert.
+We take the foundations from our first conversation and build upon them with strategic and sustainable action items that we can take to create nonreactive, intentional, accountable, and transformational change.
 It’s a master class in the power of integration and the importance of a learning mindset.

 Listen to the episode

-Brené Brown: Hi, everyone I’m Brené Brown, and welcome to The Dare to Lead podcast.
+Brené Brown: Hi, everyone.
+I’m Brené Brown, and welcome to the Dare to Lead podcast.
 Oh, I cannot wait for you to hear this conversation today.
 There were so many deep learning moments for me in this conversation.
-It’s Part Two of a conversation with Aiko Bethea.
-Part One, we were going to get into this incredible article that she wrote for “Medium” about, “Okay, organizations, academia, philanthropies, you’ve put your Black Lives Matter sign up and you’ve committed to anti-racism work and equality, and so now what?”
-So we were going to talk about this “Medium” article, but I asked her to back us up a little bit in Part One and say, “Let’s define all these big terms: Equity, Inclusion, Diversity.
+It’s Part 2 of a conversation with Aiko Bethea.
+Part 1, we were going to get into this incredible article that she wrote for Medium about, “Okay, organizations, academia, philanthropies, you’ve put your Black Lives Matter sign up and you’ve committed to anti-racism work and equality, and so now what?”
+So we were going to talk about this Medium article, but I asked her to back us up a little bit in Part 1 and say, “Let’s define all these big terms: Equity, Inclusion, Diversity.
 Let’s talk about what the core of real change looks like.”
 And we never got to the article.
 I can’t even tell you the number of emails we’ve received about this episode.
 Instead, Aiko really walked us through how… And this is one of the big sentences for me, how anti-racism work is never transactional.
 If we want it to be transformational, it has to be relational.

 BB: And we just stayed in that conversation, and we did a very tough role play where she played a Black woman leader who just got finished doing her presentation who then afterward felt unseen and questions were directed at the men in the room, and how I, as her leader, just empathic miss, after empathic miss, after empathic miss, and what it takes actually to connect in those moments.
 So incredible podcast number one with Aiko.
 In today’s podcast, we get into, “Now what?
 How do we move from, yes, this is right, yes, I’m going to support this, to real action and accountability?”
 We also talk about why Black History Month is important and five things leaders need to know about doing Black History Month, engaging in Black History Month in an important, integrated, relational way.
 And so I’m so excited for you to hear this conversation, I think based on just how much I learned and how many moments I was like, “Damn, I have just been coached… ” I can’t wait for you to hear it.